 For financial institutions, in particular, this means putting years of investment in digital transformation to the test.
-For example, it is estimated that the biggest global banks have saved $15 billion from cloud adoption and cut technology infrastructure costs by 25 percent in recent years.
-Have those investments also paid off in their ability to offer a high level of service and address the needs of customers that must be served almost primarily through digital channels today?
+For example, it is estimated that the biggest global banks have saved $15 billion from cloud adoption and cut technology infrastructure costs by 25% in recent years.
 In addition, financial institutions have had to adjust to entirely new ways of working to serve and protect their customers.
+Have those investments paid off in their ability to offer a high level of service and address the needs of customers that are being served through digital channels?

-For fraudsters, they go where the money is, and in current times, this means the digital world.
-They are seizing the opportunity to grow their criminal business in a time where the use of digital tools and channels might be at an all-time high.
+Fraudsters go where the money is, and today, that means going to the digital world.
+They are seizing the opportunity to grow their criminal business in a time when the use of digital tools and channels might be at an all-time high.
 One way in which they are doing this is through account takeover attacks.

 There is a sense that these attacks are growing as the increased reliance on digital services offer fraudsters more potential victims to target and more opportunity to fly under the radar as some businesses temporarily lower their security barriers in order to provide an optimal customer experience.